Schlitterbahn Kansas City

-Groundbreaking took place September 18, 2007 on the land formerly occupied by the Wyandotte County Fairgrounds and the Unified Government courthouse annex, across Interstate 435 from the Kansas Speedway and Village West.
+Groundbreaking was on September 18, 2007, on the land formerly occupied by the Wyandotte County Fairgrounds and the Unified Government courthouse annex, across Interstate 435 from the Kansas Speedway and Village West.

+Following a fatal accident on the extremely tall Verrückt water slide in 2016, the park permanently closed on September 3, 2018.
+In the end, only $180 million of work was ever completed.

 History

 Phase 1 included the opening of 12 water attractions, 3 restaurants, and 2 shops.
-Of those attractions, three were purchased from the former Geauga Lake amusement park in Ohio.
-Phase 2, named Schlitterbahn Vacation Village Resort was originally planned to include over 1,000 hotel rooms, a Scheels sporting goods store, and a Riverwalk area consisting of shops and restaurants on 300 acres surrounding the water park.
-Those plans were stalled and eventually abandoned due to the ongoing Great Recession.
+Three attractions were purchased from the former Geauga Lake amusement park in Ohio.
+Phase 2, named Schlitterbahn Vacation Village Resort, was originally planned to include over 1,000 hotel rooms, a Scheels sporting goods store, and a Riverwalk area consisting of shops and restaurants on 300 acres surrounding the water park.
+Those plans were stalled and eventually abandoned due to the then Great Recession.
 An expansion of the water park opened on April 30, 2011, with six new attractions.

 Verrückt and accident

 In November 2012, Schlitterbahn Waterparks announced plans for the world's tallest and fastest water slide, Verrückt.
-Designed by Schlitterbahn co-owner Jeff Henry, Verrückt was a three-person raft slide with an uphill section.
+Verrückt was designed by Schlitterbahn co-owner Jeff Henry as a three-person raft slide with an uphill section.
 The initial drop was a 17-story plunge with a five-story uphill section.
 At 168 ft 7 in, the starting point was taller than Niagara Falls and reached a maximum speed of 65 mph.
 It opened on July 10, 2014, after multiple delays.

-In August 2016, 10-year old Caleb Schwab was killed while riding Verrückt.
+In August 2016, 10-year old Caleb Schwab, the son of Scott Schwab, the future Kansas Secretary of State, was killed while riding Verrückt.
 The death occurred when the raft he was in went airborne at the lower bump and struck a metal support of the netting, decapitating him.
 The other two passengers, both women, were injured in the incident — one suffered a broken jaw, while the other suffered a facial bone fracture and needed stitches.
 In the immediate aftermath, the park was closed pending an inspection.
 Although the park reopened three days later, the ride remained closed.